cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-7.rst

 5. **Connect Foxglove to the Pi**

+   Connect the Pi to your laptop with an Ethernet cable/adapter.
 In Foxglove, connect to the Pi and visualize the “annotated_image” topic to see the camera feed with bounding boxes around detected people.
    Confirm that the bounding boxes are appearing correctly, as shown in the last image below.

 .. figure:: ../../../_static/lab7_1.png